-Safeguarding Children in Clyst Vale
+Safeguarding Children

-Our College community has a duty to safeguard and promote the welfare of the children who are our students.
+At CVCC we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We endeavour to provide a safe and welcoming environment where children are respected, valued and listened to.
+Our procedures help us ensure that all children receive effective support, protection and justice.
 This means that we have a Child Protection Policy and Procedures in place.
 We ensure that all staff including volunteers and supply staff are aware of our procedures and comply with strict selection criteria which aim to ensure the suitability of any adult working in our College.
 Parents and carers are welcome to read the Policy on request, or by visiting the College website.